YellowJacketLinux/LFS/00-Perl-Modules.md

 * `%{perl5_ABI}` --- Used in YJL to limit a binary package to the series of Perl it was packaged for.
-* `%{perl5_cpanlic}` --- Used in YJL for the handful of cases where a perl packages specifies a license but does not actually include the license in the package tarball.
+* `%{perl5_cpanlic}` --- Used in YJL for the handful of cases where a Perl packages specifies a license but does not actually include the license in the package tarball.

 ### Non-Perl Specific Macros